Faith Leader Collaboration

 Optional Faith-Integrated Support

 We recognise that everyone's needs are different.
 Some clients prefer a standard psychological approach; others want their faith to be central to their healing.
-We offer flexible, tailored options based on your preferences.
+We offer flexible, tailored options based on your preferences, including partnerships with faith leaders trained in mental health awareness.

 Joint Faith-Psychology Sessions